 Efficacy and safety of Renagel has not been studied in patients with:

 • active inflammatory bowel disease

-• major gastrointestinal tract surgery
+• patients with a history of major gastrointestinal surgery

 Intestinal obstruction and ileus/subileus

 Cases of serious inflammatory disorders of different parts of the gastrointestinal tract (including serious complications such as haemorrhage, perforation, ulceration, necrosis, colitis and colonic/caecal mass) associated with the presence of sevelamer crystals have been reported (see section 4.8).
 Inflammatory disorders may resolve upon sevelamer discontinuation.
-Sevelamer carbonate treatment should be re-evaluated in patients who develop severe gastrointestinal symptoms.
+Sevelamer hydrochloride treatment should be re-evaluated in patients who develop severe gastrointestinal symptoms.